Genesys Co-browse (CE27) for Genesys Engage cloud

 Business and Distribution Logic

 Starting a co-browse session without primary interaction: Co-browse sessions take place on top of a primary interaction (in this case, chat or voice).
-If the customer initiates a co-browse without any primary media, the instrumentation prompts the customer to initiate a conversation via voice or chat before initiating the co-browse.
+If the customer initiates a co-browse without any primary media, the instrumentation prompts the customer to start a conversation via voice or chat before initiating the co-browse.

 The agent interface related to co-browse must: